ankumar/software-design/README.md

 **Seeding / Learning / Changing:**

-- Design, Architecture, Frontend/Backend, DevOps/SRE, Quality, ...

-> Having a community that you can learn from, … I think it was the reason I got into software engineering, the reason I was able to get into it so quickly and so easily.
-There’s so many different ways you can learn. -Kate (chemical) -- [The Crossover Project](https://www.hillelwayne.com/post/what-we-can-learn/)

 - [AWS re:Invent 2021 - The architect elevator: Connecting IT and the boardroom](https://www.youtube.com/watch?v=nNbnXTl2VFQ)

 > [Programming as architecture, design and urban planning](https://vimeo.com/669587851) / [PDF](http://tomasp.net/academic/papers/metaphors/metaphors.pdf)